Ashutoshpatil04/Authentication-System/README.md

 # Basic Authentication System

 ## Description
-This project is a simple authentication system implemented in Python.
+This project is a simple authentication system implemented in Python. and also used HtML CSS JS to make it responsive .
 It allows users to register with a unique username and password, and then log in using their credentials.
 The system continuously prompts users to register, log in, or exit, providing a user-friendly interface.

 ## Features
 - **User Registration:** Allows new users to register with a unique username and password.